-This is among the first power tools and any professional woodworker buys and it is also among the most used power tools in a woodworker’s workshop.
-Also known as a jobsite table saw, this is one of the frequently used machines in every workshop or jobsite.
+This is among the first power tools any professional woodworker buys and it is also among the most used power tools in a woodworker’s workshop.
+Also known as a jobsite table saw, this is one of the frequently used machines in every workshop or job site.

 In most modern table saws, the depth of the cut is varied by moving the blade up and down: the higher the blade protrudes above the table, the deeper the cut that is made in the material.
 In some early table saws, the blade and arbor were fixed, and the table was moved up and down to expose more or less of the blade.

-The angle of cut is controlled by adjusting the angle of blade.
+The angle of the cut is controlled by adjusting the angle of the blade.
 Some earlier saws angled the table to control the cut angle.
-Find out our top 4 best portable table saw review here.
+Find out our top 5 best portable table saw reviews here.

 Another versatile power tool that woodworkers cannot do without is a circular saw.
-This tool can be hand held or can be mounted on a table.
-You can set the depth of the cut and therefore with it you can create narrow slots, dado cuts, etc. Its mobility is an added advantage which you do not get with a table saw.
+This tool can be handheld or can be mounted on a table.
+You can set the depth of the cut and therefore with it you can create narrow slots, dado cuts, etc. Its mobility is an added advantage that you do not get with a table saw.